ACBennny/Uvidplus/README.md

 Uvid is a streaming website that has been designed to accommodate and host a vast varities of shows ranging from action movies to TV series to even cartoon shows that kids love.
 This repo contains elements that constitute to building this website's UI

 Important Update:
 I recently became aware of a user named Adhaaz Daa (github.com/Adhaaz) who copied my repository as his own.
 I also saw another user forking from this repository.
 I would like to mention that I am not affiliated with this account and have blocked this user to prevent further interactions with my repo.
-Along with this action, I have made some other important changes
+Along with this action, I have made some other important changes:

 1. The demo site has been changed to uvid-acbennny.netlify.app
 2. The repository name has been changed to Uvid-acbennny